 Years 3 and 4 - reading at least three times a week, weekly times tables, spellings and a longer weekly task alternating between English and maths.
-Termly topic projects will also be given.
+Across the year, topic projects may also be given to support the work the children and learning about in their foundation subjects.

 Years 5 and 6 - reading at least three times a week, weekly spelling list and two longer tasks each week - English and maths.
-Termly topic projects will also be given.
-In spring term, Year 6 will not be given a topic project to complete as a greater focus will be on English and maths skills in preparation for the SATs.
+Across the year, topic projects may also be given to support the work the children and learning about in their foundation subjects